chwnsng/Guessing-Game/README.md

 **Overall flow**
 1. The application starts in main.go, which configures a server with CORS enabled and waits for requests from the frontend.

 2. Requests to **/login** is passed to the `LoginHandler` function defined in auth.go.
 If successful, LoginHandler calls `CreateToken` to create a jwt token, then calls `RespondJson` to send it back.
-Else, it calls `RespondError` so send back the error.
+Else, it calls `RespondError` to send back the error.

 3. Requests to **/guess** first goes to `AuthMiddleware` (defined in authmdw.go).
 This middleware calls `VerifyToken` in jwt.go to validate the Authorization header.
 If the token is valid, AuthMiddleware passes the request to `GuessHandler`.